-63 Towards the finalization of the deal
+Towards the finalisation of the deal

 Over the last months, European Commission negotiators have continued technical discussions with their South American counterparts, aiming to announce a final agreement by the end of 2024.
 To our knowledge, the conditions for fair competition, including for the farming sector, have not been included among the concrete proposals, or even discussions.
-The process thus ignores the Strategic Report's recommendations onagriculture commissioned by the President of the European Commission.
+The process thus ignores the Strategic Dialogue Report's recommendations on agriculture commissioned by the President of the European Commission.

 The Greens are alarmed by the possibility that the Commission splits the Association Agreement to facilitate the adoption of the Trade part, which requires a qualified majority voting (contrary to the Political and Cooperation part subject to the unanimity rule).
-Such a decision would circumvent the

-75 opposition of some Member States and bypass Parliamentary oversight, running

-76 counter to the 2018 Council Conclusions declaring the Mercosur Agreement as a
+Such a decision would circumvent the opposition of some Member States and bypass Parliamentary oversight, running counter to the 2018 Council Conclusions declaring the Mercosur Agreement as a mixed agreement.

-77 mixed agreement.

-78 We are also worried about the rebalancing mechanism requested by the Mercosur

-79 countries.
-This demand to be compensated for possible negative externalities of

-80 EU autonomous measures would violate the EU's strategic autonomy and right to
+We are also worried about the rebalancing mechanism requested by the Mercosur countries.
+This demand to be compensated for possible negative externalities of EU autonomous measures would violate the EU's strategic autonomy and right to regulate.

-81 regulate.
 It would set a dangerous precedent for future EU trade agreements.
-It

-- 82 would also create uncertainty about the future implementation of the Carbon - Border Adjustment Mechanism, which has been fiercely criticized by Mercosur countries. - We support a closer relationship with Mercosur partners but based on another narrative and hinging on other modalities.
-The Greens in the European Parliament commissioned a study on alternative partnerships that put people and planet first and that can definitively turn the page on the "cows for cars" approach to trade. - 90 For all the above-mentioned reasons, the European Green Party: - states its opposition to the EU-Mercosur Agreement - calls on member states to withdraw their support to the negotiation mandate given to the Commission calls on the European Parliament, the European Council and the Member States to reject this Agreement and refuse its splitting calls on its national members to stand with civil society organisations against the Agreement
+It would also create uncertainty about the future implementation of the Carbon Border Adjustment Mechanism, which has been fiercely criticized by Mercosur countries.

+We support a closer relationship with Mercosur partners but based on another narrative and hinging on other modalities.
+The Greens in the European Parliament commissioned a study on alternative partnerships that put people and planet first and that can definitively turn the page on the "cows for cars" approach to trade.

+For all the above-mentioned reasons, the European Green Party:

+- states its opposition to the EU-Mercosur Agreement - calls on member states to withdraw their support to the negotiation mandate given to the Commission the conclusion of the deal without further consideration of the national and European discontent compromises the unity of the EU - calls on the European Parliament, the European Council and the Member States to reject this Agreement and refuse its splitting calls on its national members to stand with civil society organisations against the Agreement